How to Install macOS on a Windows PC?

 4. First Boot:

-After the setup wizard, you'll boot into macOS.
+• After the setup wizard, you'll boot into macOS.
 At this stage, the system may lack full hardware functionality (e.g., no sound, limited graphics acceleration).
-This will be addressed in the following steps.
+You can solve the problem in the following steps.

 Step 2: Install Drivers (Kexts)